InsightsInsight - Personal Injury and Industrial Disease - POSTED: October 20 2020

 Partner and asbestos disease specialist, Jeremy Horton, said: “Our client is the Australian widow of a former UK Cape asbestos insulation lagger at BP oil refinery, Isle of Grain in Medway, Kent.
-Tragically he died in 2016 due to exposure to asbestos during this time.
+Tragically he died after a two-and-a-half-year battle with the asbestos disease, mesothelioma.

 “Passage of time and COVID made the case more difficult to investigate at times but that we have been able to provide for his widow financially, means that we have done justice to his legacy.”